tim-peterson/lab.timrpeterson/people.md

 **Harrison Rhee** -

 Harrison graduated from WashU in 2018 as an Anthropology major.
-He worked on the *Disruptive Innovation of Blockbuster drugs* using CRISPRi screening.
+He worked on the <em>Disruptive Innovation of Blockbuster drugs</em> project.
 Specifically, Harrison used chemical genetic approaches to assess hits from our CRISPRi screening.

 <hr>

 **India Bradley** -

 India worked in the Peterson lab the 2017 summer as an Amgen Scholar before her Junior year at Howard University.
-She worked on the *Molecular Diagnostic for Mood* project.
+She worked on the <em>Molecular Diagnostic for Mood</em> project.

 <hr>

 **Melanie Lopez** -

 Melanie graduated from WashU in 2018.
-She worked with Harrison on the *Molecular Diagnostic for Mood* project.
+She worked with Harrison on the <em>Molecular Diagnostic for Mood* project</em>.

 <hr>